-Corrective Action Plan (CAP Implementation Review) & Performance Enhancement Plan (PEP) Name Change from PEP to CAP/PEP.
-Move up in table of contents
+Corrective Action Plan (CAP Implementation Review) & Performance Enhancement Plan (PEP)

 As stated in the MSHN Provider Contract Non-compliance procedure, a provider may receive support through either a Corrective Action Plan, Corrective Action Plan Implementation Review, or Performance Enhancement Plan (PEP).
 These efforts are a supportive measure to offer a provider more intensive technical assistance and monitoring to address quality, performance, outcomes, and compliance issues.
 The CAP/PEP is typically developed and implemented by the MSHN Treatment Team in partnership with the MSHN Utilization Management Team, QAPI Team, and Quality/Compliance Team.
 The focus of the CAP/PEP is to offer proscriptive direction to the provider of steps to be taken to address the quality and compliance issues in concrete and measurable approaches.
 Utilization of the CAP/PEP is considered on an individualized basis per provider, but could be for any/all of the following: